VincentVanlaer/mesa-school-labs/content/wednesday/lab-3.md

 | $logL_{2}[L_{\odot}]$    | $3.1\pm0.2$        |

 ## Task 1
 In this task, you will try to capture the point where the simulation agrees with the observational data with only one stopping criterion, the effective temperature.
-Because the Roche-lobe overflow phase is computationally heavy for this particular system, the run will start shortly after.
+Because the Roche-lobe overflow phase is computationally heavy for this particular system, the run will start shortly after, at the red dot in the HRD presented above.
 The saved model files are in 'Load', and you will need to adjust the path to the files in `inlist1` and `inlist2`.
 Besides this change, you won't have to change anything else in the various inlist-files, we will work with the `run_binary_wxtras.f90` exclusively.

 To find the stopping point, use the following parameter in the `extras_binary_finish_step` hook in `run_binary_extras.f90`: